NuevoFoundation/workshops/content/python-turtle/activity-2.md

 ---
-title: "Activity 2 - Loops"
+title: "Activity 2 - Simplyfing code with loops"
 date: 2019-07-25T13:24:17-07:00
 weight: 4
 draft: false
 ---

-# Activity 2 - Simplifying code with loops

 Great!
 You drew a square.
 But notice that we are writing the same lines over and over again!
 We had to repeat the instructions to draw a line and turn left 4 times.
 Wouldn’t it be great if we can give instructions once and tell the program to repeat it 4 times?
 Fear not, we can!